Lumen-de-Lumine/calendarium-romanum/data/README.md

 Sanctorale calendar data are defined in plain-text files following the format specified below.

-Some sample data files may be found in this directory.
+Some sample data files can be found in this directory.

 ## Data format